chiclez/022-DME-project/README.md

-# Predicting cuisine recipes - Data Mining and Exploration project repository
+# Predicting recipes of cuisines - Data Mining and Exploration project repository

 This repository contains the files in the mini-project.